Edward205/Edward205/README.md

 # Other

-Everything I code solo stays private until ready for release or disclosure
+I have many other solo projects, but I keep them private until they are ready for release or disclosure.

 i use windows 10 ltsc btw